kanishka-coder0809/kanishka-coder0809/README.md

 ## 💻 About Me

-🎓 I'm **Kanishka Thakur**, a final-year Computer Science Engineering student at BSACET, driven by a passion for technology and innovation.
+🎓 I'm **Kanishka Thakur**, a final-year Computer Science Engineering , driven by a passion for technology and innovation.
 🌐 I’m a **Full Stack Web Developer** who loves turning ideas into real, user-friendly applications.
 💡 Currently exploring MERN stack, DSA, and building projects that solve real-world problems.
 🚀 Always eager to learn, collaborate, and contribute to impactful open-source and tech initiatives.